 The pictorial themes were mainly mythological scenes, still lifes, landscapes, and grotesques.
 In addition, wall decorations with marble panels and gold leaf can be admired.

-Unlike many ancient buildings, we even know the names of the architects of Nero’s Golden House: Celere and Severo.
+Unlike many ancient buildings, we even know the names of Nero’s Golden House architects: Celere and Severo.
 They designed at least two of the main dining rooms under Nero’s supervision.

 Rumors and stories about Nero